Skip to content

 Features and Benefits

-• Explicit Communication Support: This asset only supports explicit communication, ensuring reliable and controlled data exchange with EthernetIP devices.
+• Explicit Communication Support: This connector only supports explicit communication, ensuring reliable and controlled data exchange with EthernetIP devices.

 Prerequisites

-Before you install and configure the asset, make sure you have the following prerequisites:
+Before you install and configure the connector, make sure you have the following prerequisites:

 • An EthernetIP device (PLC for example).